Fill out the form to download

 Velocity Inlet and Velocity Outlet Parametrization

-SimScale supports parametrization of velocity inlet and outlet boundary conditions.
+SimScale supports the parametrization of velocity inlet and outlet boundary conditions.
 This article provides an overview of parametric capabilities in the platform and the setup workflows.

 Velocity Inlet (Incompressible LBM)